Guidance

 Healthcare professionals should:

-ask migrant patients opportunistically about any plans they may have to visit friends and relatives and arrange for them to receive travel health advice at least 6 to 8 weeks prior to their planned departure – it’s never too late in relation to a planned trip to give travel advice
+• ask migrant patients opportunistically about any plans they may have to visit friends and relatives and advise them to receive travel health advice at least 6 to 8 weeks prior to their planned departure - it’s never too late to advise them about to a planned trip

-always include the travel history (the places visited and the dates of travel) when requesting laboratory investigations for patients
+• always include the travel history (that is, the places visited and the dates of travel) when requesting laboratory investigations for patients

-VFR travel is the second most common reason for travel after holidays, overtaking business travel.
+VFR travel is the second most common reason for international travel after holidays, overtaking business travel.

-VFR travel destinations reflect the country of origin of migrant communities in the UK and include tropical parts of the world where the risk of infectious disease is higher.
-By contrast, most holiday travel is to destinations which have a similar infectious disease profile to the UK.
+VFR travel destinations often reflect the country of origin of migrant communities in the UK and include tropical or subtropical parts of the world where the risk of certain infectious disease is higher.
+Holiday travel is more likely to be to destinations where travellers tend to stay in hotels or resorts, reducing their exposure to infectious disease risks compared to VFR destinations.

 VFR travellers often stay longer in their destination than holiday-makers and they are more likely to live as part of the local community during their stay.
 Their risk of acquiring disease is therefore quite different to most holiday-makers.